 Please refer to the EUIAS RPL and RPA policy at www.euias.co.uk/end-point-assessment/policies-and-fees.

 In order for EUIAS to award an end-point assessment qualification, the apprentice must successfully complete all required assessment components with EUIAS.
 This means that:

-- each of the EPA components must be completed in full with EUIAS - where an apprentice transfers to EUIAS from another EPAO they have to undertake the entire EPA with EUIAS
+each of the EPA components must be completed in full with EUIAS